Business Apps

 Can knowledge base apps replace a project management tool?

-No. Knowledge base apps store and surface reference content — they are not designed for task assignment, timelines, or client deliverable tracking.
+No. Knowledge base apps store and surface reference content, they are not designed for task assignment, timelines, or client deliverable tracking.
 They complement tools like Asana, ClickUp, or Linear rather than replacing them.
 Use both in tandem for client-serving workflows.

-Is Confluence still worth using in 2025?
+Is Confluence still worth using?

 Do knowledge base apps work for client-facing documentation?

 Yes, but only specific tools support this use case natively.
 Document360 and Zendesk Guide are built for external-facing portals with custom branding and per-category access control.
-Most other knowledge base apps — including Guru, Tettra, and Slite — are internal-only by design.
+Most other knowledge base apps, including Guru, Tettra, and Slite, are internal-only by design.

 How do I migrate from Notion to a dedicated knowledge base app?